RedPRL/cooltt/doc/ic-design.md

 it--even if that result is in the negative.

 To this end, we offer two theorems that should hold.
-The first, consistency, reflects the intuition that XXX.
-The second, XXX, reflects the intuition that XXXX.
+The first, consistency, reflects the intuition that elaborating with a cache should do the same thing as elaborating an equivalent file in the fragment of the language without `import` without a cache.
+The second, XXX, reflects the intuition that the cache is as good as the file, that is to say loading the result from the cache is the same as loading the from scratch.

 1. [consistency]